alumae/kaldi-nnet-dur-model/README.md

 USAGE
 =====

-See `run_tedlium.sh` for a sample script that trains a duration model on TEDLIUM data, on top of already trained MMI triphone models.
-The improvement on TEDLIUM data is very small, however.
-Larger improvements can be expected for languages that have phonetic duration opposition, i.e., a phoneme can have either short or long duration, and the duration changes the meaning of a word (see http://en.wikipedia.org/wiki/Length_(phonetics))
+See [run_tedlium.sh](run_tedlium.sh) for a sample script that trains a duration model on TEDLIUM data, on top of already trained DNN models.

 Duration model is trained using Pylearn2 that itself uses Theano.
 Theano can use GPU which makes the training much faster (takes about 1 hour on